-For this reason, plus the need to reduce carbon footprint, more people, have resulted in finding alternative ways to commute easily, in a cheap and environmentally friendly manner.
+For this reason, plus the need to reduce their carbon footprint, more people have found alternative ways to commute easily, in a cheap and environmentally friendly manner.
 Electric scooters are one excellent choice that many people in the growing cities have turned to.

 How Good are Electric Scooters?

 Before we get deep into these electric scooters’ pros and cons, let’s travel back in time and see how these things came to be.
 First of all, scooters are not as new as we might think.
 In fact, their history dates as far back as 1895, when the first-ever electric scooter patent was applied.

 The first electric scooter prototype was made in 1919, with Peugeot producing the first commercial batch.
 The company named its first scooter, Scoot’ Elec.
 Currently, there are countless types of scooters, some weighing just under 22 pounds and some with speeds of up to 50 mph.